 Without additional funding the OECD would likely continue to fund the blue recovery hub project, supporting countries to develop Blue Recovery Country Strategies.
 However, this will reach a far more limited number of countries and mobilise less support from the international community and ocean stakeholders.

-A do nothing option is therefore rejected as it risks locking countries into unsustainable short-term growth pathways which heavily exploit and use the marine environment in inefficient ways, which will also impact the wellbeing of the global community through transboundary and global public good nature of the marine environment.
+A do-nothing option is therefore rejected as it risks locking countries into unsustainable short-term growth pathways which heavily exploit and use the marine environment in inefficient ways, which will also impact the wellbeing of the global community through transboundary and global public good nature of the marine environment.

 Option 1: Bilateral/UK Research led